094459/newsletter-oss-projects/README.md

 [git-remote-s3](https://aws-oss.beachgeek.co.uk/44s) is a neat tool that provides you with the ability to use Amazon S3 as a [Git Large File Storage (LFS)](https://git-lfs.com/) remote provider.
 It provides an implementation of a git remote helper to use S3 as a serverless Git server.
 The README provides good examples of how to set this up and example git commands that allow you to use this setup.
 This is pretty neat, and something I am going to try out for myself in future projects. (#204)

+**robinzhon**

+[robinzhon](https://aws-oss.beachgeek.co.uk/4gk) is a high-performance Python library from **Robin Quintero** for fast, concurrent S3 object downloads.
+Check out the README for details on how to get started.
+Robin shared why he created this project:
+> Recently at work I have faced that we need to pull a lot of files from S3 but the existing solutions are slow so I was thinking in ways to solve this and that's why I decided to create robinzhon.
+The main purpose of robinzhon is to download high amounts of S3 Objects without having to do extensive manual work trying to achieve optimisations.
+I know that you can implement your own concurrent approach to try to improve your download speed but robinzhon can be 3 times faster even 4x if you start to increase the max_concurrent_downloads but you must be careful because AWS can start to fail due to the amount of requests. (#212)

 **s3-delta-download**

 [ s3-delta-download](https://aws-oss.beachgeek.co.uk/4af) is a new tool for interacting with your Amazon S3 buckets, that will help anyone who is encountering current limitations of the 's3 sync', specifically that it does not yet support using a non-directory key prefix.
 This means that it will only download those files it does not already have, skipping files that are not already in your local directory.
 The README provide a nice example of how this works, and also covers installation dependencies you need (it requires .NET SDK or later).(#208)